Democratic Sen. Dianne Feinstein on Wednesday relaunched a big California water bill, in what might be cast as the triumph of hope over experience.

 While drought conditions persist, the infectious sense of political urgency may be lessened.

 In Congress, moreover, the repeated legislative failures have chilled the negotiating atmosphere.
 California’s House Republicans gathered last December to explicitly blame California’s senators for the failure to reach a deal, and the office of House Majority Leader Kevin McCarthy has subsequently taunted Feinstein for not introducing a bill as quickly as she promised.

 “While Senator Feinstein’s legislation fails to provide real water to my constituents, I hope she is able to secure passage of the legislation in the Senate so that the two chambers may . . . reconcile the differences between both bills,” said Rep. David Valadao, R-Hanford.

 House members are skeptical about any targeted spending that might be classified as an earmark, making those provisions of the Feinstein bill vulnerable.
 In another conflict, Valadao expressed the views of many House Republicans when he stressed that “mandated pumping levels are absolutely necessary.”

 “I recognize that any bill in the Republican-led House will be far more aggressive on the short-term operational provisions and downplay the long-term provisions,” Feinstein said, “but such a bill would never pass the Senate.”

-Feinstein’s bill introduced Wednesday does not address a proposed irrigation drainage settlement between the federal government and the Westlands Water District, which is the subject of a bill introduced last month by Valadao.
+Feinstein’s bill does not address a proposed irrigation drainage settlement between the federal government and the Westlands Water District, which is the subject of a bill introduced last month by Rep. David Valadao, R-Hanford.